Thinking of expanding your business internationally? Just how good are European companies at paying invoices?

 Many companies from Southern European countries do not adhere to the payment term.
 For example, 60% of French companies pay their invoices too late.
 Spain also has a lax attitude when it comes to paying invoices.
 They pay 70 days later, just like many companies from Italy.
 In fact, it is not uncommon in Italy that payment is only made after 100 days.
 We also have experienced this with some Greek companies.
 It is therefore important to have a strict debtor policy when you conduct business with a company from Southern Europe.
 This way you avoid having to wait for your money or even worse: transfer your debt collection claim now.

-The payment behavior of companies in Western Europe has been fairly good for years.
+The payment behaviour of companies in Western Europe has been fairly good for years.
 Countries such as Germany and the Netherlands are among the better payers in Europe.
 In comparison with other countries, invoices are paid reasonably on time.
-But despite the positive payment behavior, it is important to use a good, strict debtor policy.
+But despite the positive payment behaviour, it is important to use a good, strict debtor policy.
 Every year we handle many debt collection cases involving companies from these countries.

-In countries where there is economic instability, we often see that the payment behavior of companies lags behind.
+In countries where there is economic instability, we often see that the payment behaviour of companies lags behind.
 For example, we saw a sharp increase in the number of debt collection cases involving Greek companies during the financial crisis in Greece.
 This was also the case with the Turkish crisis after the unsuccessful coup in 2016.
 During this time, our Turkish lawyer received a lot more debt collection cases involving companies from Turkey.
-Therefore, always check the economic situation of your business partner’s country before you start conducting business.
+Therefore, always check the economic situation of your business partner's country before you start conducting business.
 Although it does not always say something directly about your business partner themselves, it is important to keep abreast of the economic developments in the country in which you do business.
 Be alert for signals that your customer may not be able to pay (anymore).

 Would you like more information about collection in Europe or do you have a question about a collection case?
 Then contact us today.
-Our international collection specialists and attorneys will be happy to advise you.
+Our international collection specialists and lawyers will be happy to advise you.